1776always follows immediately after the cell with address

 25. Notice the difference of including or not including the dereference operator (I have added an explanatory comment of how each of these two expressions could be read):

-&is the reference operator, and can be read as "address of"
+&is the address-of operator, and can be read simply as "address of"

 *is the dereference operator, and can be read as "value pointed to by"

 myvar=25.
 The second one uses the address-of operator (

 myvar, which we assumed it to have a value of

 1776.
 The third one is somewhat obvious, since the second expression was true and the assignment operation performed on

 foo=&myvar.
 The fourth expression uses the dereference operator (

 *) that can be read as "value pointed to by", and the value pointed to by